dfinity/portal/docs/references/ic-interface-spec.md

 This document describes this *external* view of the Internet Computer, i.e. the low-level interfaces it provides to dapp developers and users, and what will happen when they use these interfaces.

-:::caution
+:::note
 While this document describes the external interface and behavior of the Internet Computer, it is not intended as end-user or end-developer documentation.
 Most developers will interact with the Internet Computer through additional tooling like the SDK, Canister Development Kits and Motoko.
-Please see [Agents](../developer-docs/build/agents/index.md) for developer documentation.
+Please see the [developer docs](../developer-docs/ic-overview.mdx) for suitable documentation.

 :::